St Bernard's Football Club: History

 After St Bernard's College fielded a strong premiership side in the 1961 Associated Catholic Colleges (ACC) First XVIII competition, a senior club was formed in 1963 (composed largely of players from the 1961 team).
 The newly-formed St Bernard's Football Club entered the VAFA's E Section, becoming the first club in VAFA history to win a senior premiership in their inaugural season after defeating Glen Huntly by 20 points in the grand final.
 The club went back-to-back with a D Section premiership victory over in 1964.

 St Bernard's gained promotion to B Section for the first time in 1969, followed by promotion to A Section the following season.
 The club made four consecutive finals series between 1973 and 1976, including winning the 1975 A Section grand final.
-The remainder of the 20th century saw the club alternate between A Section and B Section, with them winning three B Section flags in 1984, 1987 and 1991.
+The remainder of the 20th century saw the club alternate between A Section and B Section, winning three B Section flags in 1984, 1987 and 1991.

 The club faced in three A Section grand finals in four seasons between 2000 and 2003, winning the 2002 grand final.
 Under the leadership of senior coach Anthony Rock, the club won a third top division premiership in 2015 and saw the drafting of two players to the AFL, Mitch Hannan and Ben Ronke.

 Throughout its history, St Bernard's College has maintained ties to the Essendon Football Club that have also been reflected in the football club, with former Essendon premiership ruckman Steven Alessio serving as the coach of St Bernard's senior team since the 2023 season.